-The MATCH trial (EBV-PTLD after HCT) is designed to be a multicenter, open label, single arm trial designed to enroll approximately 35 patients with rituximab-refractory EBV-PTLD after HCT.
-The ALLELE trial (EBV-PTLD after SOT) is designed to be a multicenter, open label trial with two non-comparative cohorts.
+The Phase 3 MATCH trial is a multicenter, open label, single arm trial designed to enroll approximately 35 patients with EBV+ PTLD following HCT who have failed rituximab.
+The Phase 3 ALLELE trial is a multicenter, open label trial with two non-comparative cohorts.
 Each cohort is designed to enroll approximately 35 patients.
 The first cohort will include patients who previously received rituximab monotherapy, and the second cohort will include patients who previously received rituximab plus chemotherapy.
-Both cohorts are planned to enroll concurrently.

-The primary endpoint of both the MATCH and ALLELE trials is objective response rate, defined as the percent of patients achieving either a complete or partial response to treatment with ATA129.
-Secondary endpoints for both trials include duration of response, overall survival, safety, quality of life metrics, and other data in support of potential health economic benefits.
-The trials are expected to open initially in the United States and later expand to include ex-U.S. sites.
+Both cohorts are enrolling concurrently.
+The primary endpoint of both the MATCH and ALLELE trials is confirmed best objective response rate, or ORR, defined as the percent of patients achieving either a complete or partial response to treatment with tabelecleucel confirmed after the initial tumor assessment showing a response.
+Secondary endpoints for both trials include duration of response, overall survival, safety, quality of life metrics, and other measures to evaluate its health economic impact.
+A safety committee will meet periodically to monitor for safety.